antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Default value is `100`.
 * `layout` - String specifying the name of autolayout algorithm used in placing nodes from dataflow Default value is `NoLayout`
+* `icons` - contains definition of icon classes.
+  Icon classes are key-value pairs, where key is the name of the icon class, and value is the URL prefix that is used to compute the actual path.

 An example: